paccionesawyer/ME134-Kit/README.md

 3. Enable SSH, on the command line in the boot directory type `touch ssh`
 4. Edit `cmdline.txt` Look for `rootwait`, and add `modules-load=dwc2,g_ether` immediately after.
 Save and Exit
 5. Connect over USB and boot the Pi
+6. Follow the above instructions starting at 4.

+## USING the Raspberry Pi Without a Monitor

+1. First complete one of the getting started paths described above.
+2. SSH MUST be enabled on your Raspberry Pi
+3. Connect your computer to the same WiFi as your Pi.
+4. Find the IP Address of your Pi on your local WiFi (On Tufts Wireless go to your Device Registration)
+   * From the Pi, run `ifconfig` again and get the IP address
+5. From your computer you can now *SSH Into Your Pi*
+    * `ssh -l pi@<Your Pi’s IP Address>`

 ### Using the [Waveshare Servo Hat](https://www.waveshare.com/w/upload/1/1b/Servo_Driver_HAT_User_Manual_EN.pdf)